Wadi Bani Khalid: The Muqal Cave Hiking Game

 There’s a stretch of poorly lighted winding mountain road coming to the wadi.
 It’s perfectly fine in the day time, but may not be a great idea to navigate in the dark.

 We also had a long drive back to Muscat.
 The two of us who are expats there were also faced with the possibility that the day after may not after all be a public holiday (those readers who have worked in the region will get it.
-For the rest of you, just accept that these things can be in quantum superposition in some countries!).
+For the rest of you, just accept that public holidays can be in quantum superposition in some countries!).

 2. There did not seem to be a clear idea for how far the cave really is.